 An undergraduate applicant's ability to pay tuition is not a criterion for admission.
-In 1978, Georgetown began its historic commitment to meet the financial need of every undergraduate who merits admission.
-The University works to provide eligible students 100 percent of their demonstrated financial need through scholarships, loans and other forms of assistance.
-Our practices mean that every eligible undergraduate student, once accepted, can afford to enroll.
-Each year over half of Georgetown undergraduates receive some form of financial assistance.
+Georgetown’s commitment to meet 100 percent of the demonstrated financial need of each undergraduate who merits admission, through scholarships, loans and other forms of assistance, means that every accepted undergraduate student can afford to enroll.
+Each year more than half of Georgetown undergraduates receive some form of financial assistance.

 Georgetown is home to a vibrant community of accomplished students, distinguished faculty members and committed professional staff.
-Together, we use different methods of innovative teaching, including dialog and new technology, to realize our passion for learning across disciplines, campuses and continents.
+Together, we use different methods of innovative teaching to realize our passion for learning across disciplines, campuses and continents.
 Academics at Georgetown is heavily influenced by our Jesuit tradition of educating the whole person.

-Few universities in the world offer the extraordinary range and diversity of research opportunities that Georgetown students and faculty enjoy.
+Few universities in the world offer the extraordinary range and diversity of research opportunities as Georgetown, classified as a Very High Research Activity (RU/VH) University by The Carnegie Foundation for the Advancement of Teaching.
 The university’s location in the nation’s capital provides unparalleled opportunities for learning at leading scientific centers and institutes as well as top policy think tanks.